Quantum Complexity of Permutations: Abstract

 \section{Abstract}

-Let $S_n$ be the symmetric group of all permutations of $\{1, \cdots, n\}$ with two generators: the transposition switching $1$ with $2$ and the cyclic permutation sending $k$ to $k+1$ for $1\leq k\leq n-1$ and $n$ to $1$ (denoted by $\sigma$ and $\tau$).
-In this article, we study quantum complexity of permutations in $S_n$ using $\{\sigma, \tau, \tau^{-1}\}$ as logic gates.
+Quantum complexity of a unitary measures the runtime of quantum computers.
+In this article, we study the complexity of a special type of unitaries, permutations.
+Let $S_n$ be the symmetric group of all permutations of $\{1, \cdots, n\}$ with two generators: the transposition and the cyclic permutation (denoted by $\sigma$ and $\tau$).
+The permutations $\{\sigma, \tau, \tau^{-1}\}$ serve as logic gates.
 We give an explicit construction of permutations in $S_n$ with quadratic quantum complexity lower bound $\frac{n^2-2n-7}{4}$.
 We also prove that all permutations in $S_n$ have quadratic quantum complexity upper bound $3 (n-1)^2$.
 Finally, we show that almost all permutations in $S_n$ have quadratic quantum complexity lower bound when $n\rightarrow \infty$.
+The method described in this paper may shed light on the complexity problem for general unitary in quantum computation.

 \\$$